 I also suggest a universal rule for weapon ST: use the ST of the thrown projectile (dart, spear, etc.), +1 ST for atlatl, +2 ST for woomera.

-- Spear: ST 9 thrown; ST 11 w/ woomera.
+- Spear: ST 9 thrown; ST 11 with woomera.
 (That’s a full-size melee spear; consider a lighter projectile!)

 The higher ST covers the weight of the throwing tool.
 It’s a good thing for strong PCs: higher weapon ST means higher max damage!

-2022-07-15: DF/DFRPG: A scroll lets a novice caster—even a non-caster w/ some scrolls—cast powerful spells.
+2022-07-15: DF/DFRPG: A scroll lets a novice caster—even a non-caster with some scrolls—cast powerful spells.
 But how about some benefit when a skilled caster does the reading?

 Idea: Use skill at reading magical texts as an optional complementary roll.

-That’s Thaumatology for wizardly scrolls and Religious Ritual for clerical & druidic scrolls.
+That’s Thaumatology for wizardly scrolls and Religious Ritual for clerical and druidic scrolls.
 (Perhaps a bard could use either Thaumatology for skillful reading, or Singing for skillful delivery.)

 The complementary roll raises or lowers the scroll’s skill level, per usual.